KaranChand/ASR_Sentiment/README.md

 Model-features:
 sentiment-analysis: output {negative, neutral, positive}

-## Karan: How robust are sentiment analysis/emotion recognition models to variability in speaking style, accent, and language?
+## Karan: How robust are sentiment analysis/emotion recognition models to variability in language?
 Variable dataset.
-Show different accuracies on different datasets.
+Show different accuracies on different languages/accents.

 ## Mel: What are the most effective techniques for combining automatic speech recognition and sentiment?
 Variable models.
 Best techniques to increase accuracy.